rafael2reis/corpus/README.md

 ## Objects

 The first step is parsing Bosque and Floresta and create a tree of nodes objects.
-Each node reflects a node of the *árvores deitadas" format, which is how data in Bosque and Floresta are stored.
+Each node reflects a node of the *árvores deitadas* format, which is how data in Bosque and Floresta are stored.
 The script `corpus.py` is responsible for this task.